roma-glushko/roma-glushko.github.io/content/blog/design-lru-cache/index.md

 ![Cache based a linked list](./img/cache-based-on-linked-list.svg "Cache based a linked list")
 <div class="image-title">Cache based a linked list</div>

-With linked lists, we could **keep track of item usages in a constant time**.
+With linked lists, we could **keep track of item usages in constant time**.
 We could simply move the item we currently access to the top of the list.
 In a natural way, **least used items end up being at the very bottom of the list** and we would get a list ordered by item usage as we go.
 Since we need to relink our items, it would be helpful to have reference to the previous and next items on the list.

 Nevertheless, linked lists don't meet our requirements completely.
 It would **take us O(n) in order to find and retrieve item by key**.
 This is a sad complexity for cache storages.